Planetary science: Planetary geology

 In planetary science, the term geology is used in its broadest sense, to mean the study of the surface and interior parts of planets and moons, from their core to their magnetosphere.
-The best known research topics of planetary geology deal with the planetary bodies in the near vicinity of the Earth: the Moon, and the two neighbouring planets: Venus and Mars.
+The best-known research topics of planetary geology deal with the planetary bodies in the near vicinity of the Earth: the Moon, and the two neighboring planets: Venus and Mars.
 Of these, the Moon was studied first, using methods developed earlier on the Earth.
-Planetary geology focuses on the celestial objects that exhibit a solid surface or have significant solid physical states as part of their structure.
+Planetary geology focuses on celestial objects that exhibit a solid surface or have significant solid physical states as part of their structure.
 Planetary geology applies geology, geophysics and geochemistry to planetary bodies.

-Planetary Geomorphology
+Planetary geomorphology

 Geomorphology studies the features on planetary surfaces and reconstructs the history of their formation, inferring the physical processes that acted on the surface.
 Planetary geomorphology includes the study of several classes of surface features: